 Precision Through Security Graph Ingestion: IAST findings typically connect vulnerabilities to specific lines of code, similar to static application security testing (SAST).
 By mapping these findings in Wiz Code’s Security Graph, users gain pinpoint accuracy in identifying and addressing vulnerabilities directly within the codebase.
 Meanwhile, Wiz Cloud offers additional security intelligence, providing context on how these application-level issues might impact or relate to the cloud environment.

-With IAST ingestion in Wiz Code, users benefit from targeted insights into application vulnerabilities in pre-production, enhanced by Wiz Cloud’s end-to-end visibility across both the application and cloud infrastructure.
+With IAST ingestion in Wiz, users benefit from targeted insights into application vulnerabilities in pre-production, enhanced by Wiz Cloud’s end-to-end visibility across both the application and cloud infrastructure.
 Want to see Wiz Code in action?
 Get a demo to see how starting secure in code helps you stay secure in the cloud.

 Secure your cloud from code to production